 The switch from requiring completion and submission of paper forms to electronic completion and submission is not expected to have a significant impact on small businesses.
-Instead, it is expected to reduce duplication or overlap of existing record keeping and reporting requirements.
+Instead, it is expected to reduce duplication or overlap of existing record-keeping and reporting requirements.
 Because the proposed electronic submission requirements can be accomplished at low/no cost, no adverse impacts are expected from the proposed action.
 Moreover, the conversion to electronic reporting for the commercial fishing sector is expected to improve data efficiency and accuracy, which would benefit the small businesses in the long run.
-Therefore, this action would not have a significant economic impact on a substantial number of small businesses.
+Therefore, this action would not have a significant economic impact on a substantial number of small businesses and an IRFA is not required.
+Moreover, as an IRFA is not required, a discussion of alternatives is also not required.